goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 #### Project Description

-The Digital API is the company's API platform which:
+Digital API is the company's API platform which:

 - Enable high quality, personalized customer experiences.
 Doing this by providing the data and features required and abstracting away details to let front-end teams focus on what they do best.
 - Be a revenue stream for partner bookings.